The Rookie: Spin-offs

 On February 8, 2022, ABC ordered a pilot for a planned FBI spin-off of the series starring Niecy Nash.
 It was introduced in a two-episode backdoor pilot during Season 4.
 On March 9, 2022, Kat Foster and Felix Solis joined the cast of the spin-off.
 Also that month, Frankie Faison joined the cast.
 On May 13, 2022, ABC gave a series order under the title The Rookie: Feds.
 It was then reported that the series had undergone creative tweaks that cut Foster's character, Special Agent Casey Fox.
 In June 2022, Britt Robertson, Kevin Zegers and James Lesure joined the cast as series regulars.
 The Rookie: Feds aired from September 27, 2022, to May 2, 2023.
 It was canceled on November 9, 2023, after one season as a consequence of the 2023 WGA and SAG-AFTRA strikes.

 On December 5, 2024, it was reported that a second spin-off series was in development.
 The series would be set in Washington state and center around a "male cop who is stepping into a new phase of life in his second act".
 Created by Hawley; Fillion, Norcross, and Chapman would serve as executive producers.
 The series will be co-produced by Lionsgate Television and 20th Television.
 By July 2025 the project had entered the casting stage under the working title The Rookie: North, and was on track to receive an order for a pilot episode.
 Casting was delayed in September to allow more development time for the script and in hopes that a more well-known actor would become available.
 At this time, Hawley anticipated that filming would begin in early 2026.
+In May 2026, The Rookie: North received a series order.